Water hyacinth chokes waterways

 Other States’ Organizations

-A program of Montana State University, CIPM provides a wealth of information on all aspects of invasive plants.
+A program of Montana State University (now archived), CIPM provides a wealth of information on all aspects of invasive plants.
 Website highlights include a how-to guide for starting a weed management area, funding announcements, an online textbook on invasive plant management, and extensive outreach materials.

 CWMA is the single best source of noxious weed information in Colorado.